fortesl/SA-JS-TakeHomeChallenge/Readme.md

  * Uncluding meaningful unit testing
  * Proper documentation
  * Strong demonostration of architecture and css best practices
+ * Promises (You may include a promise lib of your choice)
+ * Proper State management (You may include Redux, mBox, etc)

 After pulling down the project for the first time, download npm dependencies:
 * There will be a readme file to guide to the appropriate next steps.